DarkTunu/Ronin-SC1-Farm-Token/README.md

 - - - - - - - - - - - - - - - - - -

+## In first, use Farm Contract SC1

+## How to collect SC1 tokens to leave reviews?

+to leave reviews in WeLikeNFT you must pay in SC1 token, this is a test token on an Alphanet network of the Ternoa blockchain created as part of a Hackathon for the construction of SmartContract under !Ink and Substrate.

+This token has no value and never will, it is used as an example of what is possible with a smartcontract.

+To farm tokens before leaving a review to try WeLikeNFT, you must load and use the farming contract, here's how to do it:

 ## Upload and use contract: